kenudeh/SnapNames/docs/verification.md

 ## Account verification
-You need a verified account to place backorders or participate in our auctions.
-To verify your account, go through the following steps:
+To place backorders or participate in our auctions, you need a verified account.
+Follow these steps to verify your account:

-1. Download and fill out the [Verified Bidder](https://snapnames.com/files/Snapnames_Verified_Bidder_Form.pdf) application form (pdf 149kb).
+1. Download and complete out the [Verified Bidder](https://snapnames.com/files/Snapnames_Verified_Bidder_Form.pdf) application form (PDF, 149kb)
 <br></br>
-2. Take a photo of any government-issued color photo ID (such as a passport or driver's licence).
+2. Photograph any government-issued color photo ID, such as a passport or driver’s license
 <br></br>
-3. Open a [support ticket](https://snapnames.com/support) and submit the Verified Bidder form and a copy of the color photo ID.
+3. Open a [support ticket](https://snapnames.com/support) and submit the Verified Bidder form along with a copy of your photo ID

-Your application will take up to two business days to be processed.
-Please note that the personal information we collect is for fraud-prevention measures only.
-For more information on how we handle user data, see our [privacy policy](https://www.example.com).
+Your application will be processed within two business days.
+The personal information collected is used solely for fraud-prevention purposes.
+For details on how we handle user data, refer to our [privacy policy](https://www.snapnames.com/legal/legal.action).

 <br></br>